cardano-foundation/CIPs/CIP-xxxxx/README.md

 By altering the API endpoints and adding new ones, we can provide the necessary information for DApps to interact with Plutus wallets.
 This will allow any developer to integrate smart-wallets into their DApps, while providing a consistent interface for all wallets.

-### Rationale for the required data

-- Script descriptor: Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.
-- `ScriptRequirement` list:
-    -- DApps need to know the scriptContext under which the transaction will be validated.
-    -- DApps need to know the collateral donor to attach the collateral to the transaction.
-    -- DApps need to know the `Datum` of the UTXOs that it will be consuming.
-    -- DApps need to know the `Redeemers` that will be used in the transaction.
-- Change datum
-    -- DApps need to know the `Datum` that will be used as the change output for the transaction.
-This is mandatory for wallets based on Plutus v2 and before, as the change output must contain a datum to be valid and spendable.
 ## Path to Active

 ### Acceptance Criteria